Register a Trade Mark in UK Registry

 Copyrights, Designs, Patents And Trade Marks

 A copyright is a form of protection provided to authors for their original work.
-This includes creative and intellectual work like:
+This includes creative and intellectual work.

 The owner has exclusive rights to reproduce, distribute or perform the work publicity.

-A trade mark is a sign which distinguishes a company’s product or service from its competitors.
-A trade mark can be a:
+A trade mark is a sign which distinguishes a company’s product or service from its competitors and is protected by IP rights.

 Trade marks are specific to a country or a union like the EU.
 Trade marks for 10 years.